AlienX-stack/C-Patterns/README.md

-# Python-Algo
+# C-Patterns
-All Python Algorithm Programs
+All Pattern Related Programs in C